El-Ikram/challenge/README.md

 ## 📤Submission
 Ready to compete?
 Follow these steps to get your model on the leaderboard
-* Each participant needs to fork this repository to his GitHub account.
+* Each participant must fork this repository to their GitHub account.
 * Each participant needs to use the provided starter code as a baseline and implement your GNN model (while respecting all constraints!).
-* Each participant after generating predictions for the test set needs to save them as a CSV file with the required format:\
+* After generating predictions on the test set, save them as a CSV file with the required format:\
    id , name , ml_target .
 * Ensure:
     The file contains predictions for all test nodes.\